tcely/docker-s6-overlay/dockerhub/README.md

 +COPY --link --from=s6-overlay-syslogd / /
 ```

-If you are running daemons that cannot log to stderr to take advantage of the s6 logging infrastructure, but hardcode the use of the old `syslog()` mechanism, you can extract this tarball, and your container will run a lightweight emulation of a syslogd daemon, so your syslog logs will be caught and stored to disk.

-- `syslogd-overlay-noarch.tar.xz`

 ## Versioning

 The container images are tagged with the version of s6-overlay starting from `v3.2.0.0`.
 Any future versions will be tagged accordingly.